Viddett/ArnLib/doc/Description.md

 "Sys/Discover/This/Service/value".

 ArnDiscoverRemote can make an internal ArnServer, when there is no need to access the ArnServer class.
-This is usually the case in an client application.
+This is usually the case in a client application.
 The ArnServer is then merely used to make the discover functionality remote controlled.

 Remote controlled client connections can be added.
 Each ArnClient is handled by an